NHMDenmark/Mass-Digitizer/README.md

 ### Data export
 As the app is designed to work "off line" all entries are stored locally.
 Once the workstation comes online a call to the server is initiated and the database instance is uploaded for further processing.

+### Licence and authorship
+The application comes under the licence [licence] which aligns with the Open Source and Open Science frameworks.
+The [licence] was specifically selected because of [text by Pip> _ _ _ _ <end text].
+The authors of the application are :
+Fedor A. Steeman, NHMD
+Jan K. Legind, NHMD